• Skip to primary navigation

 four photo collage displaying how to saute the veggies, add the lentils, broth and chickpeas.

 1. Heat oil in a Dutch oven over medium-high heat.
 Add the carrots, celery, and onion, and season with salt.
-Sauté for 8-10 minutes until the vegetables are softened and golden.
+Sauté until the vegetables are softened and golden, about 8-10 minutes.
+Stir in the garlic and sauté for 30-60 seconds.
+Add the tomato paste and seasonings, and cook for 30-60 seconds.

-3. Add the lentils and stir to coat.
-Pour in the tomatoes, chickpeas, broth, water, and salt.
-Bring to a boil, then reduce heat to low and cover.
-Simmer for 15 minutes, stirring occasionally, until the lentils are tender.
+3. Pour in the tomatoes, chickpeas, broth, salt, and pepper.
+Bring to a boil, then reduce the heat to low and cover.

 Two photo collage displaying how to add and wilt the spinach.